Kaitiso/webblog/content/about.md

-- This blog is my small shrine, a place to drop notes, small projects and can be random thoughts about coding, games or life itself.
-No promises, no grand mission, just faith, curiosity, and a touch of natural stupidity.
+- This blog is my small corner on the web where I try something, break many things and fix countless other things and leave some....i dont know....maybe notes behind about coding, games or life (ᵕ—ᴗ—)

 > “Faith?
 Maybe I don’t have much of that.